imahiro-t/chatwork-tool-extension/README.md

   - [hr]
 - Insert To tag on click user icon with Shift key

+### 1.0.3

+- ♻️ not to show profile window on Click with Shift

 ### 1.0.2

 - 💄 not to show profile window as much as possible on Click with Shift